itsmostafa/certified-aws-developer-associate-notes/1-aws-fundamentals/ebs.md

 EBS Snapshots
 * EBS Volumes can be backed up using “snapshots”
 * Snapshots only take the actual space of the blocks on the volume
-* If you snapshot a 100GB drive that only has 5 gb of data, then your EBS snapshot will only be 5 gb
+* If you take a snapshot of a 100GB drive that only has 5 gb of data, then your EBS snapshot will only be 5 gb
 * Snapshots are used for:
     * Backups: ensuring you can save your data in case of catastrophe
     * Volume migration